 When the submission cycle opens, faculty must log on to the SPUR website and select the Submit a Faculty-Initiated Project tab to create a new project.
 A project title and description, as well as the undergraduate's role and qualifications are required.
 Once uploaded, the faculty mentor must also log on to approve the student's project in order to be considered.

-Research project proposals will be reviewed by a committee comprised of the Assistant Dean, Associate Dean, Executive Associate Dean, and the SPUR Coordinator.
+Research project proposals will be reviewed by a committee comprised of the Assistant Dean, Associate Dean, SPUR Coordinator and Travel Grant Coordinator.
 Faculty- and student-initiated projects are reviewed at the same time.
 Faculty will be notified of the committee's decision by email.
 Approved projects will become available for viewing on the SPUR website during the student application cycle.
+If your project is posted to the website, you must select from your applicant pool.

 How Students Apply to a Faculty-Initiated Project